 However, choosing the appropriate smart plug is not easy, so read on for more tips.

 What Is a Smart Plug?

-Whether it’s labeled as a smart outlet, smart switch, or any variation thereof, a smart plug is ultimately a simple-to-use device that plugs directly into a wall outlet (or traditional power strip), transforming it into a smart one.
+Whether it’s label says it is a smart outlet, smart switch, or any variation thereof, a smart plug is ultimately a simple-to-use device that plugs directly into a wall outlet (or traditional power strip), transforming it into a smart one.